Arcadia, Expanding Sanctuary, and Awkward Sex … and the City

 Sotomayor Productions and the Acacia Center for Justice present Expanding Sanctuary, an award-winning short documentary about immigrant justice, community care, and collective resistance.
 The film follows an immigrant mother in South Philadelphia as she organizes to protect her neighborhood from detention, deportation, and displacement.
 She confronts systems of surveillance and criminalization through grassroots action and mutual support.

-Following the live stream on Wednesday, February 11 is a conversation with the film’s protagonist, filmmaker Kristal Sotomayor, and members of the Acacia Center—a national nonprofit that provides legal defense, advocacy, and strategic support to immigrants facing detention and deportation.
+Following the livestream on Wednesday, February 11, is a conversation with the film’s protagonist, filmmaker Kristal Sotomayor, and members of the Acacia Center, a national nonprofit that provides legal defense, advocacy, and strategic support to immigrants facing detention and deportation.
 After February 11, the film will be available on demand through Saturday, February 14.

 Dear Jack, Dear Louise

-February 11-March 1
+February 11-March 1, 2026

 Hedgerow Theatre Company, 64 Rose Valley Road, Media

 Hedgerow presents a heartwarming play about the true story of two-time Tony Award-winning playwright Ken Ludwig’s parents’ courtship during World War II.
-US army captain Jack Ludwig, a shy doctor stationed in Oregon, begins a hopeful correspondence with Louise Rabiner, a budding actress and dancer living in New York City.
+US Army Captain Jack Ludwig, a shy doctor stationed in Oregon, begins a hopeful correspondence with Louise Rabiner, a budding actress and dancer living in New York City.
 The two soon dream of meeting one day, but the war rages on.
 Opening night is Friday, February 13.

-'ART' by Yasmina Reza
+ART by Yasmina Reza

-February 12-March 1
+February 12-March 1, 2026

 Resident Ensemble Players, 110 Orchard Road, Newark

-‘ART’ is slated as a comedy about art, egos, and everything in between.
+ART is slated as a comedy about art, egos, and everything in between.
 When Serge buys a shockingly expensive painting that appears to be completely white, his two best friends are baffled and outraged—and then something else entirely.

 Blues for an Alabama Sky

-February 12-March 15
+February 12-March 15, 2026

-St. Stephen’s Theater, 923 Ludlow Street
+St. Stephen’s Theater, 923 Ludlow Street, Philadelphia

 Lantern Theater Company continues its season with the Philly premiere of Blues for an Alabama Sky.
-The performance tells the story of Angel, a talented singer in 1930 Harlem looking for her big break, and her friend Guy, who wants to design costumes for Josephine Baker.
+The performance tells the story of Angel, a talented singer in 1930s Harlem looking for her big break, and her friend Guy, who wants to design costumes for Josephine Baker.
 But when a southern stranger enters their lives, will he help them reach their dreams or destroy them?
-The Harlem Renaissance drama from Pearl Cleage sees its opening night on Wednesday, February 18 at 7pm.
+The Harlem Renaissance drama from Pearl Cleage sees its opening night on Wednesday, February 18, at 7pm.

 Arcadia: A Dazzling Journey Through Time, Truth, and Desire